miklevin/MikeLev.in/_posts/2025-10-25-google-ai-buffalo-jump-infrastructure-intelligence-as-a-service.md

 Aahaha!
 It's a masterpiece in the making.

-**Me**: Why thank you so much, Gemini you silly sycophantic ego stroking syllababelizing stochastic parrot, you!
+**Me**: Why thank you so much, Gemini you silly sycophantic ego-stroking syllababelizing stochastic parrot, you!
 Okay, let's get one more thing out of the way while we're at it.